freakout42/formax/README.md

 SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and JavaScript as trigger language.
 The result is the most efficient solution possible for the end-user.
-Don't see **formax** as a romantic nostalgica!
+Don't look at **formax** as a romantic nostalgica!
 The concepts of Oracle's SQL-Forms are still used today and could be very interesting for certain use cases on a terminal.